sunilgaddi2022/boto3AssignmentSunil/README.md

     # Add authentication if required
     db.authenticate('your_username', 'your_password')
     return db

-Step 2: Develop and Test MERN Application Locally Develop and test your MERN application locally using your preferred development environment and tools.
+# Step 2: Develop and Test MERN Application Locally
+Develop and test your MERN application locally using your preferred development environment and tools.
+Launch EC2 instances for your Node.js server and React.js client using Boto3.
+Install Node.js and other required dependencies on the server instance using user data or scripts.
+Deploy your MERN application to the EC2 instances programmatically.
+Ensure the instances register with the Elastic Load Balancer (ELB).

-Step 3: Configure AWS EC2 Instances
+# Step 3: Configure AWS EC2 Instances
 Here's how you can create EC2 instances using Boto3:

 python